openactive/openactive-test-suite/packages/openactive-broker-microservice/README.md

 **Response Type**: 🤖 JSON

 Return a random sample of Opportunities that match the Opportunity Criteria, Seller and Opportunity Type from the request body.
-This endpoint is very similar to [`POST /test-interface/datasets/:testDatasetIdentifier/opportunities`](#post-test-interfacedatasetstestdatasetidentifieropportunities), but instead is intended for use outside of the [Integration Tests](../openactive-integration-tests/).
+This endpoint is very similar to [`POST /test-interface/datasets/:testDatasetIdentifier/opportunities`](#post-test-interfacedatasetstestdatasetidentifieropportunities), but instead is intended for use outside of [Integration Tests](../openactive-integration-tests/).

-The primary use of this endpoint is to use with something like the [Postman API Platform](https://www.postman.com/) to empower a human user to run manual tests against the [Booking System](#booking-system-under-test).
+The primary use of this endpoint is to use with something like the [Postman API Platform](https://www.postman.com/) to empower a user to run manual tests against the [Booking System](#booking-system-under-test).

 ### Internal endpoints